The OMB urges the skillful use of effective pain control for all patients. Providers are encouraged to treat pain within

 Patient safety should be a key factor in determining a treatment plan for pain management.
 When the provider prescribes opioids as part of the treatment plan, the provider must consider drug safety, efficacy and treatment goals for the patient.
 Safe opioid prescribing requires knowledge of the pharmacology of various opioid classes, and of potential drug interactions.
 Opioids are most likely to be successful in reducing pain and restoring function when they are combined with other pain management approaches such as physical therapy and psychological techniques.

 When prescribing opioids for chronic pain, Oregon law requires practitioners to provide careful assessment and documentation of the medical condition causing pain as well as co-morbid medical and mental health conditions.
 Goals for treatment should be established with the patient before prescribing opioids.
 The provider’s assessment, diagnosis and discussion must be documented in the patient record.
 The diagnosis, drugs used, goals, alternatives, and side effects must be included in a signed document demonstrating consent and understanding of the treatment plan and its risks.
 A sample document may be found here.
 In addition to the signed informed consent document, a written patient-provider agreement is recommended for patients requiring opioids for chronic pain.
-In all cases of pain management, practitioners should maintain records to track prescriptions and coordinate care with other treating practitioners.

 The OMB believes that physicians should make every effort to relieve the pain and suffering of their terminally ill patients.
 Patients nearing the end of their lives should receive sufficient opioid dosages to produce comfort.
 The physician should acknowledge that the natural dying process usually involves declining blood pressures, decreasing respirations and altered levels of consciousness.
 Opioids should not be withheld on the basis of physiologic parameters when patients continue to experience pain.